Tire, Electronic Waste, and Household Hazardous Waste Collection and Recycling Event!

-Plastics still not collected include plastic grocery/convenience store bags, plastic straws, plastic drink cup lids and plastic newspaper sleeves.
+Plastics still not collected include plastic grocery/convenience store bags and plastic newspaper sleeves.

 "Columbia's diversion rate, the items recycled and not placed in the landfill, is only 17 percent," said Barbara Buffaloe, Columbia sustainability manager.
 "Our goal, over the next few years, is to increase the diversion rate to or above the national average of 34 percent.
 Collecting more items is a great start!"

 "We know our customers have been asking us to increase the types of plastics they can place in the recycling stream," said John Glascock, director of Public Works.
 "We're pleased that we have been able to reconfigure our Material Recovery Facility to accept these additional plastics and that we have been able to find a buyer for the materials."

 Many household items are easy to recycle.
 The City of Columbia Public Works Department provides convenient curbside pickup and drop-off locations for items, including paper, cardboard, aluminum, tin cans, plastics #1 through #7 and glass.
 The Public Works Department also offers Household Hazardous Waste collections held on the first and third Saturday of each month, April through Novembe, 8 a.m. to Noon, for items such as batteries and paint.
 Check out the Household Hazardous Waste Program web page for additional information.